Home >> Global Organizations

 Dele Momodu And The Mad Man At Charles De Gaulle

 I read Dele Momodu’s Pendulum column in This Day newspaper of Thursday September 6th 2007 and his subsequent addendum in the same newspaper on Thursday September 14th 2007 with interest.
 In the original piece titled The Mad Man at Charles De Gaulle, Mr Momodu attempted to paint a gloomy picture of the life of an African/Nigerian immigrant using the unfortunate black man wheeling a trolley of his belongings at Charles De Gaulle airport to drive home his point.

 EU paralysis over immigration policies deepens hostility along the policy divide

 Patrick Sabatier - 7/12/2006

-Europe’s working-age population is aging and falling in numbers, and the continent needs workers to do jobs that Europeans either will not or cannot do.
+Europe’s working-age population is aging and the number of people without grey hair is falling in numbers, and the continent needs workers to do jobs that Europeans either will not or cannot do.
 Meanwhile, half of Africa’s ever-growing population is under 17 years of age, with many living on less than US$1.20 a day.
-Such potent conditions are building an immigration crisis in the European Union, the physical evidence of which can be found in the Spanish-owned Canary Islands, where 10,000 Africans have been caught this year after braving the 1,000-kilometer journey from the African Coast.
-The crisis poses tough political, economic and ...
+Such potent conditions are building an immigration crisis in the European Union, the physical evidence of which can be found in the Spanish-owned Canary Islands, where 10,000 Africans have been caught this y...

 Comic Furor: Get Over It!